noahbean33/matrix_multiplication_performance_comparison/README.md

 - **Python (Basic):** Easy to implement but slow for large matrices.
 - **NumPy:** Leveraged optimized C libraries for the fastest performance.
 - **C (Optimized):** Balanced speed and control, suitable for most use cases.
-- **SystemVerilog:** Demonstrating excellent scalability and speed but with higher complexity.

-For detailed graphs and analysis, see `Matrix_Multiplication_Performance_Comparison_ECE_472_Project.pdf` in the repository.
+For detailed graphs and analysis, see `Matrix_Multiplication_Performance_Comparison_ECE_472_Project.pdf` and generated plots in `plots/`.

 ---

 ## Lessons Learned

 - Hardware-level parallelism is critical for scaling computationally intensive tasks.
-- Simulation tools like Xilinx Vivado streamline rapid prototyping.
 - Compiler optimizations significantly improve software performance with minimal effort.

+From HPC experiments on Orca:
+- CPU performance hinges on cache-aware blocking, SIMD, and thread affinity.
+- GPU performance depends on tiling, memory coalescing, and occupancy; cuBLAS is an upper bound.
+- MPI scaling is constrained by communication; SUMMA with overlap is a strong baseline.

 ---

 ## Future Work

-- Implement floating-point support in HDL.
-- Deploy on advanced FPGA hardware to confirm simulation results.
-- Explore hybrid software-hardware approaches for computational efficiency.
+- Implement OpenMP micro-kernel and compare vs OpenBLAS/BLIS.
+- Add CUDA tiled/vectorized/WMMA kernels and compare vs cuBLAS.
+- Implement MPI SUMMA and collect strong/weak scaling on Orca.

 ---